dinhngocthuuyen/enterprise/README.md

 npm run prepush
 git push

-Cách tạo branch trên github
+How to create branch on Github
-- tạo branch trên github
+- create branch on github
-- git fetch (update branch mới)
+- git fetch (update new branch)
-- git checkout <tên branch mình đặt> (chuyển qua branch mình)
+- git checkout <branch's name> (switch to another branch)